osvasali/my-coe332-hws/homework05/README.md

 $ docker run --name " ml_data_sample" -d -p <port number>:5000 osvasali/ml-data-sample:hw5
 ```

--The output will be the container name
+- The output will be the container name

 #### edit the IP Address in app.py - Enter the following: